On Radically Expanding the Landscape of Potential Applications for Automated Proof Methods: Discussion

-{\bf Acknowledgements}: The first author wishes to thank Charlie Johnson (\cite{hj1,rgajs}) for enjoyable conversations relating to the topic of this paper.
+{\bf Declarations of Interest}: None. {\bf Acknowledgements}: The first author wishes to thank Charlie Johnson (\cite{hj1,rgajs}) for enjoyable conversations relating to the topic of this paper.
 The second author wishes to gratefully acknowledge support from the China Postdoctoral Science Foundation under grants 2018M641055.